-The prototypical feature of the VA Appeals Modernization system is, unquestionably, choice.
+The prototypical feature of the VA Appeals Modernization Act is, unquestionably, choice.

 It’s a great thing, this ability to choose.
 Quintessentially American, some might say: the ability to choose one’s career, one’s friends, one’s path through the world.

 Choice gives one a sense of power or of control.
 When one has the ability to choose, he or she feels more in control of their destiny in things small and large.

 Think about that – when you make a choice as simple as what school to send your kids to, or what clothes to wear today, you get the sense that you are in control of your family, or your day.

 As much as I like choice, there’s one time it concerns me.
 I am always concerned when the government, in delivering a service or a benefit, offers choice.
 Often times, that choice is an illusion of control, meant to give an individual the perception that they control their destiny.
 Other times, that choice is a mask for treating people very differently in a common scenario.
 And, in still other scenarios, choice is a tool that those in power use to dilute their responsibility: if a citizen chooses option 1 over option 2, and things go bad, it can be attributed to the citizen’s choice, not to a flaw or defect in the program or delivery of services.

 That’s what scares me most about this VA Appeals Modernization Act – there is too much choice.

 I worry that the choice is meant to dilute the VA’s responsibility for fixing the systemic flaws in the delivery of services and benefits to the men and women leaving military service and attempting to reintegrate into civilian life.
 I worry that the choices being provided are meant to give the veteran the illusion of control over the processing of his benefits appeal, making it less likely that the VA will be blamed when the claim is denied, or the appeal takes years or is forgotten or lost in the labyrinth of VA bureaucracy.